systemjs/systemjs/docs/errors.md

 SystemJS has various methods of instantiating modules, generally involving either a `<script>` or `fetch()`.
 Custom module instantiation can be implemented by [hooking System.instantiate](/docs/hooks.md#instantiateurl-parenturl---promise).

 Error #12 occurs when the instantiate hook returns a Promise that resolves with no value.
-This generally does not occur when using the built-in SystemJS functionality and is more common to custom implementations of the System.instantiate.
+This generally does not occur when using the built-in SystemJS functionality and is more common to custom implementations of System.instantiate.